eclipse-sumo/sumo/docs/web/docs/Simulation/Routing.md

 is preprocessing-based routing algorithm.
 This is very efficient when a large number of queries is expected.
 The algorithm does not consider time-dependent weights.
 Instead, new preprocessing can be performed for time-slices of fixed size by setting the option **--weight-period** {{DT_TIME}}.
-The preprocessing is done without restrictions on vehicle class which reduces efficiency in multi-modal networks.
+  - When used with [duarouter](duarouter.md), edge permissions are ignored so this should only be used in unimodal networks
+  - When used with [sumo](sumo.md), the computed routes are only valid for the default 'passenger' class.
-- *CHWrapper*: This works like *CH* but performs separate preprocessing for every vehicle class that is encountered, thereby increasing routing efficiency.
+- *CHWrapper*: This works like *CH* but performs separate preprocessing for every vehicle class that is encountered, thereby enabling routing in multi modal scenarios